Mission Impossible: Beating the Market Forever

 How Long Can We Beat the Market?

-If value-weight market returns reflect a binding constraint on the collective investor experience, how long can an individual investor “beat the market” before he actually becomes the market?
+If value-weight market returns reflect a binding constraint on the collective investor experience, how long can an individual investor “beat the market” before they actually becomes the market?
 As it turns out, compound growth prevents skilled investors from beating the market forever.
 This result is counterintuitive but follows the established behavioral bias that humans have a hard time understanding the implications of compound growth.
-Al Bartlett, professor emeritus in nuclear physics at the University of Colorado at Boulder, states this bias succinctly: “The greatest shortcoming of the human race is our inability to understand the exponential function.”
+Al Bartlett, professor emeritus in nuclear physics at the University of Colorado at Boulder, states this bias succinctly:

 To identify just how long a skilled investor can beat the market, I perform a study on the time series of value-weighted return (including all distributions) for the entire CRSP universe from 1926 through 2013 (representing all stocks traded on the NYSE, AMEX, and NASDAQ).
 If you are unfamiliar with CRSP, think of the database as the closest thing researchers have to the “total US market.”
 The Wilshire 5000 Index is the best “practitioner” analogy.